PASHA: Efficient HPO and NAS with Progressive Resource Allocation: Experiments with alternative ranking functions

 \subsection{Results}

 We report the results in Table \ref{tab:cifar10_rank_f}, \ref{tab:cifar100_rank_f} and \ref{tab:imagenet16_rank_f}.
 We see there are also several other variations that achieve strong results across a variety of datasets within NASBench201, most notably soft ranking $2\sigma$ and variations based on RRR.
 In these cases we obtain similar performance as ASHA, but at a significantly shorter time.
-We have used soft ranking with a fixed value of $\epsilon$ for our main experiments thanks to its easy interpretability, intuitiveness and strong performance.
+We additionally also give a similar analysis in Table \ref{tab:pd1_rank_f} (analogous to Table \ref{tab:cifar100_rank_f_subset}), where we analyse a selection of the most interesting ranking functions for the PD1 benchmark.